 If you do not finish in the quarter you applied for your degree, you will have to apply again.
 You must be registered for at least two credits in the quarter you graduate.

 Once your papers have been accepted by your Supervisory Committee members, you may schedule your final oral examination with them.
 Once the date and time are set, complete an Oral Exam Scheduling Form (available from Paula Milligan) and obtain the GPC’s signature.
-The GPC requires that you bring an up-to-date course worksheet and your committee meeting schedule to him in order for you to obtain approval on your exam committee and schedule.
+The GPC requires that you bring an up-to-date course worksheet and your committee meeting schedule to her in order for you to obtain approval on your exam committee and schedule.
 The up-to-date worksheet is done in a meeting with the GPA, Paula Milligan.
-Once you have obtained the GPC’s signature on your Oral Exam Scheduling Form, you should give this form to Jane Meyerding (Thomson 419), who will reserve a room for the exam and notify all involved.
+Once you have obtained the GPC’s signature on your Oral Exam Scheduling Form, you should give this form to the International Studies program coordinator, Lauren Dobrovolny (Mailbox in Thomson 411), who will reserve a room for the exam and notify all involved.
 Paula will prepare your file for your oral exam.
-Be sure to make an appointment with the GPA in the quarter before you plan to graduate, to avoid last-minute surprises, and to review the procedures for finishing.
+Be sure to make an appointment with Paula one or two quarters before you plan to graduate, to avoid last-minute surprises, and to review the procedures for finishing.

 Your signed Exam Completion Form and Warrant for Master’s Degree must reach the GPA by 4:00 pm the last Thursday of the quarter.